matuszewskijan/jekyll-now/_posts/2022-12-03-How-to-deploy-multiple-apps-on-single-server-with-Capistrano.md

 bundle exec cap production_second deploy
 ```

-**It's clean, it's configurable, it's definitely a better way to handle multiple apps on a single server with Capistrano.**
+**It's clean, it's configurable, it's a better way to handle multiple apps on a single server with Capistrano.**

 ***

 *You might say that it's still a little dirty.
-That Capistrano isn't designed to do such stuff and we should use different tool.*
+That Capistrano isn't designed to do such stuff and we should use a different tool.*

 *I'd say: maybe?
 But switching to something else costs time, time is money.
 I am always trying to find the solution that will be the smallest trade-off.
-We were already using Capistrano and switching to different deployment tool will be a complete burden in this case.*
+We were already using Capistrano and changing it would be a complete burden in this case.*

-*If you start a new project now and you know you will have such requirement(in 90% scenarios you won't know that beforehand), then for sure go for the tool better suited for the task.*
+*If you start a new project now and you know you will have a such requirement(in 90% of scenarios you won't know that beforehand), then for sure go for the tool better suited for the task.*

 <p class="centered">
 Thank you for reading!